 Government funded Children’s Contact Services (CCSs) provide safe, neutral and child-focused venues for supervised visits and changeovers to occur between children and their parents and other significant persons in the child’s life.
 These CCSs aim to minimise a child’s exposure to conflict or unsafe situations when parents are separating or have separated.
-Funded CCSs are accountable to the Attorney General’s department and are currently the only services eligible to be ACCSA members.
+Funded CCSs are accountable to the Attorney General’s Department.

 Funded CCSs also work with families to encourage positive interaction between children and their parents and to support the strengthening of these relationships.
 Over time, and where possible and safe to do so, parents are encouraged to move to self-management of their arrangements for spending time with the child.

 Funded CCSs are located throughout each State and Territory in Australia.

 Full fee paying CCSs are operated by established non-government organisations that also provide a range of other human services.
 They are subject to no government oversight and there is currently no independent process for monitoring service delivery standards.

 Privately operated CCSs are businesses that provide a variety of supervision and changeover services.
 They are subject to no government oversight and there is currently no independent process for monitoring service delivery standards.

 ACCSA advocates for a national accreditation system that requires all CCSs meet the requirements of funded services i.e. adherence to both administrative guidelines and the national practice framework.
 All funded, full fee paying and private CCS that affiliate with ACCSA support the introduction of a national CCS accreditation system

 ABOUT ACCSA LIFE MEMBERS

 ACCSA Life Membership is awarded for exceptional and significant contribution to ACCSA and to the ongoing furthering of the aims of the Association and/or to all or any of the Statement of Purposes.